-The journal focuses upon such topics as tobacco control, teenage violence, occupational disease and injury, immunization, drug policy, lead screening, health disparities, and many other key and emerging public health issues.
-In addition to the six regular issues, PHR produces supplemental issues approximately 2-5 times per year which focus on specific topics that are of particular interest to our readership.
-The journal's contributors are on the front line of public health and they present their work in a readable and accessible format.
+The journal focuses on such topics as disease surveillance, infectious and chronic diseases, occupational disease and injury, immunization, health disparities, substance use disorders, tobacco use, and many other key and emerging public health concerns.
+In addition to its 6 regular issues, PHR produces supplemental issues several times per year, focusing on specific topics of interest to its readership.
+The journal's contributors are on the front lines of public health and present their work in a readable and accessible format.

 Visit the Public Health Reports homepage for more information about the journal.

-Public Health Reports publishes bi-monthly on major topics in public health, such as infectious diseases and immunization, tobacco control, injuries and violence, chronic disease control, public health methodology, and issues of interest to state and local health departments.
-The journal has departments focused on public health law and public health schools and education, and features special commentaries by the Surgeon General and executives within the U.S. Department of Health and Human Services.
-Supplemental issues are published two to five times per year on special topics.
-Recent supplements have covered routine HIV screening in clinical settings, expanded access to hepatitis B and hepatitis C testing and care, and public health preparedness.
+Public Health Reports is dedicated to publishing original research, reviews, and commentaries in the areas of public health practice and methodology, public health law, and teaching at schools and programs of public health.
+The journal publishes bi-monthly on major topics in public health, such as infectious and chronic diseases, immunization, injuries and violence, substance use disorders, tobacco use, public health methodology, and issues of interest to state and local health departments and schools of public health.
+Public Health Reports has departments focused on public health law, writing in public health and public health schools and education and features special commentaries by the Surgeon General and the executives within the U.S. Department of Health and Human Services.
+Supplemental issues are published several times per year, focusing on special topics.
+Recent supplements have covered HIV care and prevention, syndromic surveillance, and the health of incarcerated populations.

 |Andrey Kuzmichev, PhD||Office of the Surgeon General, USA|

 |Noelle Harada, MPH||Office of the Surgeon General, USA|

 |Tomas A. Lang, MA||Tom Lang Communications and Training International|